Key Points:

 - Muscle tremors

-Remember, theobromine is absorbed by your dog slowly, so symptoms may not show up right away – they may appear up to 24 hours after ingestion.
+Remember, dogs absorb theobromine slowly, so symptoms may not show up right away.
+It could take up to 24 hours after ingestion for side effects to appear.

 How is chocolate poisoning treated?

-Treatment will depend on the amount of chocolate your dog ingested and how long it’s been since ingestion.
-A veterinarian will try to help by inducing vomiting and giving your dog activated charcoal to prevent further theobromine absorption.
-You should never try to make your dog throw up on your own.
+Treatment for chocolate toxicity will depend on the amount your dog ate and how long it’s been since ingestion.
+Your veterinarian may induce vomiting and give your dog activated charcoal to prevent further theobromine absorption.
+Remember: You should never try to make your dog throw up at home.

-In serious cases, a veterinarian may administer intravenous (IV) fluid therapy to deliver medication directly into your dog’s blood stream.
+In serious cases, a vet may administer intravenous (IV) fluid therapy to deliver medication directly into your dog’s bloodstream.
 Depending on symptoms, they may also give your dog heart medication.

 - https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/theobromine